VueGWT/vue-gwt/docs-source/book/advanced/custom-elements.md

 Custom Elements are a part of the Web Components standard.
 They let you create reusable DOM Elements that can be easily shared between web applications.
-In a nutshell, it means being able to code your own custom DOM Elements, that will be able to receive property values and emit events, using the native DOM API.
+In a nutshell, it means being able to code your own custom DOM Elements, that can receive property values and emit events, using the native DOM API.

 You can [find more information about the subject on MDN](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements).